Zach Rogers

-Zachary Knight Rogers (born November 22, 1990) is a former American football wide receiver.
-He was signed by the New York Jets as an undrafted free agent in 2013.
-He played college football at Tennessee.
+Zachary Knight Rogers (born November 22, 1990) is an American former professional football wide receiver.
+He was signed by the New York Jets of the National Football League (NFL) as an undrafted free agent in 2013.
+He played college football for the Tennessee Volunteers.

 Early years

-He attended Lipscomb Academy in Nashville, Tennessee.
+Rogers attended Lipscomb Academy in Nashville, Tennessee.
 He was selected to the Knoxville News-Sentinel's Top 20 Prospects in Tennessee list following his 2008 season in high school.
 He was selected twice to the All-State by Tennessee Football Coaches and Tennessee Sports Writers associations.
 He was selected as the Region 5-3A Player of the Year.
 He earned Middle Tennessee's National Football Foundation Scholar Athlete Award as senior in high school.
 He was selected to the first-team All-Region in junior season while helping his David Lipscomb High school football team to the Class 3A state championship.
 While at high school, he set school track and field records in six events.
+He was considered a three-star recruit by Rivals.com.

 College career

-In his Freshman season, he recorded 3 Receptions, 19 Receiving yards and no receiving touchdowns.
-He was selected to the 2009 SEC Freshman Academic Honor Roll.
-In his Sophomore season, 14 Receptions, 207 Receiving yards and one receiving touchdown.
-On July 19, 2010, he was named in the 2010 SEC Freshman Academic Honor Roll for the second consecutive season.
-He also was named to the 2010 Academic All-SEC team.
-In his Junior season, 14 Receptions, 189 Receiving yards and one receiving touchdown.
-He was selected to the 2011 Academic All-SEC following his Junior season.
-In his Senior season, A Career-High 32 Receptions, Career-High 491 Receiving yards and 7 Receiving touchdowns.
+Rogers attended and played college football at the University of Tennessee.
+In the 2009 season, he recorded three receptions and 19 yards as a freshman.
+As a sophomore, he recorded 14 receptions for 207 yards and a touchdown in 11 games.
+His receiving touchdown was a 72-yard reception in a victory over UAB.
+As a junior, he had 14 receptions for 189 yards and a touchdown in ten games.
+His one touchdown came against Cincinnati.
+In his senior season, he had six receptions for 107 yards and three touchdowns in a loss to South Carolina.
+In his final season at Tennessee, Rogers had 32 receptions for 491 yards and seven touchdowns in ten games.

 Professional career

-On April 27, 2013, he signed with the New York Jets as an undrafted free agent following the 2013 NFL Draft.
+On April 27, 2013, Rogers signed with the New York Jets as an undrafted free agent following the 2013 NFL draft.
 He was released on August 31, 2013.